Eric Centenero Alcala

 Countries of Occurrence

 Baja California Sur

-The Santa Catalina Island Rattlesnake is endemic to Isla Santa Catalina in the Gulf of California.
-It is an especially slender, medium size rattlesnake.
-Among other rattlesnakes it is unique in that it lacks a functioning rattle, as the base "button" falls off with every new shed, preventing growth of the rattle.
+The Santa Catalina Island rattlesnake is endemic to Isla Santa Catalina in the Gulf of California.
+It is an exceptionally slender, medium size rattlesnake.
+Among rattlesnakes, it is unique in that it lacks a functioning rattle-- the base "button" falls off with every new shed, preventing growth of the rattle.

 Small mammals and lizards provide a stable food source for this species.
 It is also remarkable in that it is the most arboreal of the known rattlesnake species, often using trees and shrubs to hunt.
-Experts believe that this species rose from Red Diamond Rattlesnakes (Crotalus ruber) which washed ashore on Isla Santa Catalina long ago.
+Experts believe that this species arose from red diamond rattlesnakes (Crotalus ruber) which washed ashore on Isla Santa Catalina long ago.